 In addition, the research, manufacturing, distribution, sale and promotion of products are potentially subject to regulation by various federal, state and local authorities in addition to the FDA, including the Centers for Medicare and Medicaid Services, other divisions of the U.S. Department of Health and Human Services, the U.S. Department of Justice and individual U.S. Attorney offices within the Department of Justice, and state and local governments.
 Until we can successfully transfer the pricing responsibilities to our partner, we remain responsible for pricing and rebate programs.
 Pricing and rebate programs must comply with the Medicaid rebate requirements of the Omnibus Budget Reconciliation Act of 1990, as amended, and the Veterans Health Care Act of 1992, as amended.
 If products are made available to authorized users of the Federal Supply Schedule of the General Services Administration, additional laws and requirements apply.
-All of these activities are also potentially subject to federal and state consumer protection and unfair competition laws.
+All of these activities are also potentially subject to federal and state healthcare false claims and fraud and abuse laws, as well as consumer protection and unfair competition laws.